 The bowl doesn’t come with any bells or whistles – it’s up to you what you want to put in it.

 Here it is all set up on my desk (with Wally looking just as cute as ever):

-I really really love this bowl because of its simple, classic elegance.
+I really really love this bowl because it’s a really nice all-inclusive kit.

-And it also holds roughly 4 gallons, so nice and large to boot.
+And it also holds 3 gallons, so nice and large to boot.

 The glass is thick and sturdy so it can hold water – thicker than most bowls you will ever come across.

 For me this has been a big concern, because some large glass fishbowls might hold water for a time, then burst unexpectedly after a few weeks due to the weakness of the thin glass – which would be a total nightmare for you and your fish.